Movie Reviews

 ★ ★ ★ ★

 Growing up, I failed to gravitate toward the music of Steely Dan.
 Before the eighties drew to a close I'd undoubtedly heard some of the bigger hits from Can't Buy A Thrill in the car while my parents listened to Milwaukee's definitive classic rock station, the boomer-favorite 96.5 WKLH.
 And at the very least, I'd probably heard "Peg" while shopping at a Walgreens or Kohl's.
 But at the time, "The Dan," as they're sometimes known, didn't make a huge impression.
-And as time went on, hearing them largely in passing, their work sometimes struck me as residing uncomfortably close to smooth jazz and "blues lawyer" territory.
+And as time went on, hearing them largely in passing, their work sometimes struck me as residing uncomfortably close to smooth jazz and what would later be known as "blues lawyer" territory.
 In the punk-influenced "alternative" and indie rock heyday of the nineties, of which I took part as a listener (before branching out into other styles of music), Steely Dan weren't often the first older band the younger generations reached for.
-It was only much later in life, about a year into the ongoing pandemic in fact, that the charms of this peculiar band finally clicked for me.
+It was only much later in life, about a year into the pandemic, that the charms of this peculiar band finally clicked for me.
 Better late than never, as they say.
 Donald Fagen and the late Walter Becker's merging of catchy, mostly disarming sounding music with dark, sometimes twisted or bitterly sarcastic lyrics is, even to this day, an odd cocktail that some find engrossing while others feel it's off-putting and a non-starter.
 They are the type of band that, despite having sold over 40 million albums worldwide, one can't really foist on the uninitiated, unlike, say, Kraftwerk or The Zombies, whose value is more straightforward and often less up for debate.

 Steely Dan's best selling album, 1977's Aja, is profiled a little over twenty years later in this amusing documentary shot on video.
 In addition to boasting a suite of several enduring songs (chief among them "Josie," the aforementioned "Peg," "Deacon Blues," and "Black Cow"), Aja stands as a definitive "proof of concept" for the duo's obsession with technical and aesthetic studio mastery.
 As they say, hearing is believing.
 One need only listen to these highly involved but graceful songs that still sound fresh to know that whatever these cool nerds were driving at, they and the army of top-shelf sessions musicians at their disposal managed to somehow get onto tape the music in their heads.
-Though as this movie shows, it didn't all just fall into place without a good deal of trial and error and finessing.
+Though as this movie shows, it didn't often fall into place without a good deal of trial and error and finessing.
 Most amusing for me is seeing Fagan and Becker at the recording console, singling out various tracks from the Aja master tapes, sometimes, for instance, playing guitar solos that didn't make the cut.
 You can tell just by the strained expressions on their faces that they're thinking the same thing, that it would've bummed them out immensely to have had to settle for less than the best.
 The duo discuss some of the lyrical conceits behind these famous songs, going so far as to admit that the faded hipster tale of "Deacon Blues" is more autobiographical of their mindset at the time than they may have initially let on.
-Interviews with head engineer Roger Nichols and the other musicians who played on the album such as vocalist Michael McDonald, drummers Bernard Purdie and Rick Marotta, bassist Chuck Rainey, guitarist Larry Carlton, etc. provide context for how the sessions went down.
+Interviews with head engineer Roger Nichols and the other musicians who played on the album such as vocalist Michael McDonald, drummers Bernard Purdie and Rick Marotta, bassist Chuck Rainey, and guitarist Larry Carlton provide context for how the sessions went down.
 It's telling that many of said musicians can't help but remark that they regard these as some of the best tracks they ever played on.
 Occasionally some of the musicians are shown assembled together in the same room with Fagen and Becker, as they play the songs informally, just for kicks.
 All in all, this is a worthwhile primer if you're looking to get deeper into Steely Dan, and if you're already a big fan, then you've probably already watched it several times this week.

 Crimson Gold